// RadioSonic by SigPro Labs

 real hardware.

-Join engineers and students using RadioSonic to build real signal processing skills — not just theory.
+Join engineers and students using RadioSonic to build signal processing skills useful for real-world applications.